hellobinrui/625-project/README.md

 # 625-project
-Make predictions on the response variable "Precepitation"
+Make predictions on the response variable "Precipitation".